Uniswap/docs/README.md

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-# Contributing to Uniswap Docs
+# Contributing to Nifty League Docs

 Contributing to the docs site is a great way to get involved in the dev community and help other devs along the way!
-Check out our guidelines [here](https://github.com/Uniswap/uniswap-docs/blob/main/CONTRIBUTING.md).
+Check out our guidelines [here](https://github.com/NiftyLeague/docs/blob/main/CONTRIBUTING.md).

 # How to generate markdown files from solidity Natspec comments